Alabama executes man for the 2001 beating death of a woman, resuming lethal injections after review

-Barber was convicted and sentenced to death for the 2001 beating death of 75-year-old Dorothy Epps.
-Prosecutors said Barber, a handyman, confessed to killing Epps with a claw hammer and fleeing with her purse.
+Barber was convicted and sentenced to death for the 2001 beating death of Epps.
+Prosecutors said Barber, a handyman, confessed to killing the 75-year-old with a claw hammer and fleeing with her purse.
 Jurors voted 11-1 to recommend a death sentence, which a judge imposed.

 Before he was put to death, Barber told his family he loved them and apologized to Epps' family.

-It was the first execution carried out in Alabama this year after the state halted executions last fall.
-Alabama Gov. Kay Ivey announced a pause on executions in November to conduct an internal review of procedures.
+It was the first execution carried out in Alabama this year after the state halted executions in November.
+Alabama Gov. Kay Ivey announced a pause on executions to conduct an internal review of procedures.

 The move came after the state halted two lethal injections because of difficulties inserting IVs into the condemned men’s veins.